Maria Furtwängler

 Maria Furtwängler-Burda (short version: [maˈʁiːa ˈfʊʁtvɛŋlɐ]; born 13 September 1966) is a German physician and television actress.

 Early life

 Maria Furtwängler-Burda is a daughter of architect Bernhard Furtwängler and actress Kathrin Ackermann, great-niece and step-granddaughter of conductor Wilhelm Furtwängler, and granddaughter of politician Katharina von Kardorff-Oheimb.
 She has two older brothers, David and Felix.
-She was given her first movie role, for which she earned a bike, at the age of seven in Zum Abschied Chrysanthemen, produced by her uncle Florian Furtwängler.
+She was given her first movie role, for which she earned a bike, at the age of seven in Goodbye with Mums, produced by her uncle Florian Furtwängler.
 Her mother taught her acting and she later took acting classes in Germany and other countries.

 After leaving secondary school, Furtwängler studied medicine at the University of Montpellier, France, and graduated from the Ludwig Maximilian University of Munich in Germany.
 Afterwards she trained and worked as a medical doctor.